 Chardonnay

-A full-bodied Chardonnay can be an enchanting accompaniment to your turkey, especially with traditional sides like bread sauce.
+A relatively full-bodied Chardonnay can be an enchanting accompaniment to your turkey, especially with traditional sides like bread sauce.

-Tasting notes: Wine with turkey suggestions
+Tasting notes: Wine with turkey inspiration

 Related articles